MattiasXu/MattiasXu/README.md

 ## Hi there 👋

-Back End Developer at Risika
+Backend Developer at TV 2 Play

 MSc Computer Science, Robotics and Intelligent Systems from University of Oslo (2022).